-Figure 6: "Front Desk" (2011) UCF Marketing.
+"Front Desk" (2011) UCF Marketing

-A. Two to Four Weeks Before the Student Arrives
+A. Two-to-Four Weeks Before the Student Arrives

-- 1. Review UCF COM's learning goals and objectives. - 2.
+- 1. Review COP-2 learning goals and objectives. - 2.
 Review the student's information. - 3.
-Schedule time at the end of the session for learner evaluation and feedback. - 4.
-Consider altering your schedule for the precepting experience (e.g. extending patient visits or scheduling patients for you and the student to see simultaneously).
-If possible, schedule patients seen by the student for a follow-up visit when the student is present. - 5.
+Plan time at the end of the session for case discussion and learner feedback. - 4.
+Consider adjusting your schedule for the precepting experience (e.g., extending patient visits or scheduling patients for you and the student to see simultaneously).
+If possible, schedule patients seen by the student for a follow-up visit when the student is present (only applicable to some preceptors). - 5.
 Check your schedule for any upcoming trips, days away from the office, etc.